port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 # IaC Templates

-Infrastructure as Code templates are used for automating operations (such as create, day-2, and delete) in the lifecycle of cloud resources.
+Infrastructure as Code templates are used for automating operations (such as create, day-2, and delete) for the cloud resources lifecycle.

 Working with an IaC template allows developers to easily manage resources, without needing to know the underlying systems, tools, and practices (such as Terraform).